awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-awscli.md

 ## List the Lambda functions in your account<a name="with-userapp-walkthrough-custom-events-list-functions"></a>

-Execute the following AWS CLI `list-functions` command to retrieve a list of functions that you have created\.
+Run the following AWS CLI `list-functions` command to retrieve a list of functions that you have created\.

 ```
 $ aws lambda list-functions --max-items 10